maphuthaaggrey-prog/1060Max/README.md

 # 1060Max
-he platform brings together exclusive videos that celebrate the heart and soul of the community.
+The platform brings together exclusive videos that celebrate the heart and soul of the community.
 Built using JavaScript, HTML, and CSS, this responsive site allows users to explore and enjoy local content.